xavi101/EmpInnUPF/yourExercice/README.md

 *Third* Once finish fill out this survey [Go:mag:](https://sites.google.com/a/eupmt.tecnocampus.cat/emprenedoriainnovacio10/home/testoptatiu)

+*four* The exerci will be open until next sunday at 23:59 [:clock12:] THIS is a DEADLINE

 Questions to solve

 :one: What are the different steps in the Entrepreurship process?